ugeneunipro/docs/content/workflow-designer/workflow-elements/ngs-mapping-reads/map-reads-with-bowtie2-element.md

 **Number of mismatches**

-Sets the number of mismatches to allowed in a seed alignment.
+Sets the number of mismatches allowed in a seed alignment.
 Can be set to 0 or 1.
 Setting this higher makes alignment slower (often much slower) but increases sensitivity.

-0

-**mismatches\_number**
+**mismatches_number**

 _numeric_

 **Seed length (--L)**

 Sets the length of the seed substrings to align.
-Smaller values make alignment slower but more senstive.
+Smaller values make alignment slower but more sensitive.

-20

-**seed\_len**
+**seed_len**

 _numeric_

 **Add columns to allow gaps (--dpad)**

 "Pads" dynamic programming problems by the specified number of columns on either side to allow gaps.

-15

 **dpad**